 - The views of the Polytechnic Editorial Board will be presented in the Poly Editorial Section.
 Editorial opinions will be bound only by the views of the Poly Editorial Board, and shall only represent the opinion of the Board.

-- The Editorial Board will accept the responsibility for the content of each issue.
+- The Editorial Board will accept responsibility for the content of each issue and article published.
 The decision to publish, edit, or change submitted material rests with the appropriate members of the Editorial Board.
 Final decision to publish, edit, or change submitted material rests with the editor in chief.
-Specifically, the Poly reserves the right to edit material so that it will conform to style requirements.
-The Editorial Board also reserves the right to determine the placement of any story within the newspaper and to write headlines for all stories.
+Specifically, The Poly reserves the right to edit material so that it will conform to style requirements.
+The Editorial Board also reserves the right to determine the placement of any story on the website and to write headlines for all stories.

 Article IV: Opinion Pieces

 - The Polytechnic provides space for the airing of opinions on campus issues in the “Letters to the Editor” part of the opinion section.
-Letters to the editor must be no longer than 500 words in length.
 This forum is intended for use by the entire Rensselaer community.

-- While the Poly is under no obligation to publish any material received, such material will be published as space permits.
+- While The Poly is under no obligation to publish any material received, such material will be published as space and staff resources permit.
 The Poly reserves the right to refuse the publication of any material it considers libelous, obscene, poorly written, or in conflict with this Code of Operations.
-The Poly also reserves the right to delete such portions of opinion pieces which are considered unnecessary or irrelevant to the point in question, or to edit or delete sections for reasons of space, style or clarity.
+The Poly also reserves the right to delete such portions of opinion pieces which are considered unnecessary or irrelevant to the point in question, or to edit or delete sections for reasons of space, style, or clarity.